38 weeks pregnant

-- If her eyes are blue, don't get too used to them, they may darken as pigment develops over the first few months.
-If your baby has brown eyes, they won't get lighter.
+- If her eyes are blue at birth, don't get too used to them – they may darken as pigment develops over the first few months.
+If your baby has brown eyes, they won't get lighter though.
 Pigment is only added, not removed.

-- She'll have a little chest that sticks out and tiny breast buds.
+- Her lanugo (downy hair) has all but gone from her body and she'll have a little chest that sticks out and tiny breast buds.

 - She may have long fingernails, which need cutting to stop her scratching herself.